 - $$$$ = over $500

 Best baby stroller for newborns

-When your child is a newborn, you need a car seat to safely transport them around.
+Car seats are a must for safely transporting your newborn.
 But trying to pair a stroller with an infant car seat can be a challenge — even when you stay within a brand.
 The Baby Trend Snap-N-Go EX Universal is a great solution.

-Why we chose it: This frame is not only compatible with all the brand’s car seats, but many parents note that this stroller frame is compatible with car seats from other brands like Graco and Britax.
-It’s lightweight and easy to fold with one hand without compromising functional add-ons like a storage basket and cup holders.
+This frame is not only compatible with all the brand’s car seats, but many parents note that this stroller frame is compatible with car seats from brands like Graco and Britax.
+It’s lightweight and easy to fold with one hand, and it doesn’t compromise functional add-ons like a storage basket and cup holders.

-Considerations: One drawback of this type of stroller is that once your baby gets older, you will most likely need to graduate to a traditional stroller as this is designed for use with infant car seats only.
+One drawback of this type of stroller is that once your baby gets older, you will most likely need to graduate to a traditional stroller, as this is designed for use with infant car seats only.